goliatone/application-core/docs/guide.md

 If you are using the [persistence][core-persistence] module, then all files under the `./models` directory will be registered as models.

-But mainly, all valid modules found in the `./modules` directory will be loaded and registered with the application context, meaning that to add a new module to your application you simple need to place it in the `./modules` directory and then **core.io** will do the rest.
+But mainly, all valid modules found in the `./modules` directory will be loaded and registered with the application context, meaning that to add a new module to your application you simply need to place it in the `./modules` directory and then **core.io** will do the rest.

 Note that the dependency solving cycle happens statically at runtime during the boot process of your application, so to detect a new module you need to stop and restart your application.